gregversteeg/CorEx/README.md

 #### Future versions
 We are currently testing extensions that allow for arbitrary data types such as continuous variables.
+Some of these capabilities were added to https://github.com/gregversteeg/bio_corex/.

 ## Visualization